souravrrp/Sourav_Paul/README.md

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- :person_in_tuxedo: &nbsp; Exploring new technologies and developing software solutions and quick hacks.

 - 🎓 &nbsp; Studying Computer Science and Engineering at Chittagong University of Engineering & Technology.